francois-gm/aptoptout.github.io/README.md

 ## Preparing media for online use

 You will be using lots of media and files on your website from images to videos and fonts.
-It's important to be optimal in terms of sizes and resolutions to get your website to respond quickly and work properly.
-Also when looking at prices above it will cost you literally money if you are not optimal with your file sizes.
+It's important to be **optimal** in terms of **sizes** and **resolutions** to get your website to respond **quickly** and work **properly**.

+As a rule of thumbs your website should load under 3000ms (3 seconds).

+> "Statistics indicate that **40% of visitors will leave a website** if it takes longer than **three seconds** to load." – [[Source, browserstack](https://www.browserstack.com/guide/how-fast-should-a-website-load)]

 Below are some general rules and best practices regarding using media.

 ### Images

-Image files can make your website super slow, I often see wrong settings used so below are some general rules you need to follow to keep your website light, fast and proper.
+Keep them light, fast and proper.

 1. Size: keep your image sizes below **200 kb** (yes that is kilo bytes!)
 2. Resolution: don't use images that exceed **1920px width or height**
-3. DPI: use maximal **150 dpi**
-4. JPG or PNG: for photos use JPG but for vector images use PNG
+3. Format: for photos use JPG but for vector images with transparency use either SVG or PNG.
-5. GIF: don't use GIF files
+4. GIF: don't use GIF files (use videos on loop instead, .mp4 format).
+5. Use browser lazy loading for images: [read more here](https://web.dev/articles/browser-level-image-lazy-loading).

 ### Videos

 It's highly recommended to upload your videos to a service such as YouTube or Vimeo because their servers are much faster and they provide good embedding options.

-1. Codec: use **H.264** this will reduce file size and keep quality
+1. Codec: use **H.264** this will reduce file size and keep quality.
 2. File format: use **.mp4**
 3. MOV: don't use MOV files